 Reasons a Job Offer Would Be Rescinded

-Job offers can be withdrawn for many reasons, but they mostly boil down to the four below.
+Job offers can be withdrawn for many reasons, but they mostly boil down to the ones below.

 Job offers are most commonly rescinded when a company discovers new information about a candidate after extending an offer, said Lauren Winans, founder of HR consulting firm Next Level Benefits.
-This could come in the form of an inappropriate social media post, less-than-flattering references or finding out that the candidate was dishonest about their qualifications.
-It could also mean they failed a background check, drug test or skills assessment.
+This could come in the form of an inappropriate social media post, less-than-flattering references or finding out that you were dishonest about your qualifications.

-A job may also be rescinded if a candidate is rude while negotiating their salary or benefits.
-Companies might also withdraw an offer if the candidate is negotiating in bad faith by countering with an exorbitantly high dollar amount or asking for more money or benefits after an initial counteroffer has been accepted.
+A job offer may also be rescinded if you are rude while negotiating your salary or benefits.
+This may look like negotiating in bad faith by countering with an exorbitantly high dollar amount or asking for more money or benefits after an initial counteroffer has been accepted.
 Winans said companies might also withdraw a job offer if a candidate is entertaining a counteroffer from another employer.

-It’s also possible that a company will rescind a job offer if another candidate emerges late in the hiring process.
+It’s also possible that a company will rescind a job offer if another candidate emerges late in the hiring process and demonstrates additional qualifications you don’t have on your resume.
 This is not a common practice, and it’s the least ethical reason on this list.
 Companies may not give a reason for rescinding an offer, and they are even less likely to admit to this scenario because it’s indicative of a flaw in their own hiring process.

 What to Do if a Job Offer Is Rescinded